gabrielnode/karhub/README.md

 - Build all
 - Run docker-compose

-This is an example of how to list things you need to use the api-uhuu and how to install them.
+This is an example of how to list things you need to use the beers-styles and how to install them.

 ### directory path